ember-cli/ember-cli-update-codemods-manifest/README.md

 # ember-cli-update-codemods-manifest
-Master list of codemods used by ember-cli-update and their instructions
+Master list of codemods and their instructions used by [ember-cli-update](https://github.com/ember-cli/ember-cli-update)